 CRM is the secret that successful businesses, including real estate agencies, use every day.
 Real estate agencies that effectively use a CRM system focus on their clients – vendors, landlords, buyers and tenants – and they build a bigger and better business because of it.

-What a real estate CRM system should do for you and your agency
+What should a CRM system should do for you and your agency

 After all, what is the point of having a system in place if it takes up more time than it saves, or if it has 101 great features but you only know how to use 10 of them?If you are using a system (or a few of them) right now, and it can’t do all of the above, or it is very difficult to use for you and/or your staff, why are you using it?
 It will be costing you money!
 Your CRM should be MAKING you money!